1jour1vin

 About the wine:

-With a slightly more modern style, the 2024 Saint-Joseph Olivaie offers aromas of ripe blackberries, blackcurrants, spicy wood, and violets on the nose.
-These notes linger on the palate, resulting in a medium- to full-bodied, concentrated, and complex Saint-Joseph that displays the incredible purity and finesse characteristic of the estate.
+With a slightly more modern style, the 2024 Saint-Joseph Olivaie offers aromas of ripe blackberries, blackcurrants, spicy oak, and violets on the nose.
+These notes carry through on the palate, resulting in a medium-bodied to full-bodied Saint-Joseph that is concentrated and complex, displaying the incredible purity and finesse characteristic of the estate.
 It is ripe, balanced, and offers exceptional length on the palate.

 Customer rating